 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Flag of Arcos de la Frontera, as seen on 6 November 2009 at a roundabout - Image by Klaus-Michael Schneider, 30 November 2009
+Flag of Villamartín, as seen on 6 November 2009 at the Town Hall - Image by Klaus-Michael Schneider, 29 November 2009

-The (unofficial) flag of Arcos de la Frontera is dark red with the coat of arms in its centre.
+The (unofficial) flag of Villamartín is horizontally divided blue-white-green with the municipal coat of arms in its centre.

 The "rehabilitated", traditional coat of arms, validated by the Royal Academy of History, is described as follows: